MaDHouSe79/mh-parking/readme.md

 - If you have modded vehicles you need to add them in `core/vehicles.lua`.

 ---
-# ℹ️ Just some help code
+# Just some help code
-- when you want to remove vehicles or you have a automatic script that removes vehicles
+- when you want to remove vehicles and you have a automatic script that removes vehicles
 - you need to add this in your code, in this order like below.
+- this wil make sure your parked vehicle will stay.
 ```lua
 if Entity(vehicle).state and Entity(vehicle).state.isParked then return end -- first check
 DeleteEntity(vehicle) -- than delete